-- Eliminate or reduce erosion, structure and yard flooding and associated risks in the impacted areas. - Maintain/improve property values and enhance safety, operations and overall productivity of the commercial/industrial users. - Reduce annual maintenance costs associated with the investigation and repair or identified storm water problems.
+- Eliminate or reduce erosion, structure and yard flooding and associated risks to yards and miscellaneous structures in the impacted areas. - Maintain/improve property values and enhance safety and quality of life of the neighborhood residents. - Reduce annual maintenance costs associated with the investigation and repair or identified storm water problems.